pierremrtn/neat/README.md

 The base name of widget that will be generated.

 **generateForFieldStartingWith: String? = "space"**<br/>
-Filters on which field the generator should used to generated space widget.
-If null, the generator will run on every fields of the class.
+If not-null, generator will only generate Space widget for field where `fieldName.startsWith(generateForFieldStartingWith) == true`.If null, every fields of the class will be used to generate a corresponding widget.

 **removePrefix: bool = false**<br/>
 Remove prefix specified by generateForFieldStartingWith parameter form fieldName.